rettersoft/docs/src/pages/docs/sdks.md

 We can also take realtime updates from cloud objects.
 Because of updating public state (in previous article), we can subscribe the public state.
-When a new item created or existing one updated, we will be notified.
+When a new item created or existing one is updated, we will be notified.

 ```typescript
 todoObject.state.public.subscribe(state => {